quailyquaily/quaily-docs/docs/writer/payout-settings.md

 - **Tax ID**: Depending on the tax residence, you need to provide a tax ID (such as SSN, TIN, ID number, etc.).
 - **Proof of Residence**: Depending on the tax residence, you need to provide proof of residence (such as water and electricity bills, bank statements, ID cards, etc.).

-After completion, the Quail team will review the submitted information and confirm.
+After completion, the Quaily team will review the submitted information and confirm.

 ## Payout

-Payout method refers to the method Quail uses to pay authors their earnings.
+Payout method refers to the method Quaily uses to pay authors their earnings.
 In [Payout Settings](https://quaily.com/dashboard/profile/payout), you can set your payout method.
-Currently, Quail supports the following payout methods:
+Currently, Quaily supports the following payout methods:

-1. Stripe Connect Transfer: Only available to Japanese residents, requires setting up a Stripe Connect account in Quail and passing Stripe Connect's real-name authentication.
+1. Stripe Connect Transfer: Only available to Japanese residents, requires setting up a Stripe Connect account in Quaily and passing Stripe Connect's real-name authentication.
 2. PayPal: Supports PayPal accounts worldwide, PayPal charges a certain fee and currency conversion fee.
 3. Wise: Supports Wise accounts worldwide, Wise charges a certain fee and currency conversion fee.
 4. Cryptocurrency: Supports cryptocurrency payments on three blockchains: Ethereum, Base, and Binance Smart Chain, the blockchain will charge a certain fee.

 When setting up the payout method, please ensure that your account information is accurate to avoid payout failures.

-Quail will transfer funds based on your primary payout method.
-If the primary payout method fails, Quail will attempt to transfer funds using the secondary payout method.
+Quaily will transfer funds based on your primary payout method.
+If the primary payout method fails, Quaily will attempt to transfer funds using the secondary payout method.

 :::warning
-Please note that Quail will only transfer funds by blockchain to the author when the author's earnings in cryptocurrency
+Please note that Quaily will only transfer funds by blockchain to the author when the author's earnings in cryptocurrency
 :::

 ### Payout History